Frequently Asked Questions

 14. What Navision versions does it support?

-It supports all versions, this includes Navision Financials, Navision Attain, and NAV.
+It supports all versions, this includes Navision Financials, Navision Attain, and Dynamics-NAV.

 15. Will it corrupt my database?

-No. ACI will simulate closing the application as any user does, by clicking on the close button on the upper right of the application's window.
+No. ACI will simulate closing the application as any user does, by clicking on the close button on the upper right corner of the application's main window.
 It will never terminate the task which usually leads to data loss or corruption.
-In the case of Navision, it will click Cancel at every pop window as well.
+In the case of Navision, it will click Cancel at every pop window until the application is closed.

 16. Will it close Navision in all cases?

 No. It will not close Navision when there is a popup a window as a result of the C/Side command CONFIRM().
 This command shows a message to the user and 2 buttons: Yes or No, without cancel.
 Examples include "Delete Customer?", "Do you want to update the sales lines?".
-It's a bad idea for ACI to answer all yes or all no to these dialogs.
-If any of these dialogs appear, you can respond to them by using "Remote Control" functionality.
+It's a bad idea for ACI to answer all Yes or all No to these dialogs.
+If any of these dialogs appear, you can respond to them by using the "Remote Control" function.
 This allows you to see the user's screen and use your keyboard and mouse to interact with the application remotely.
-However, in most cases the user usually responds to these dialogs quickly.
+However, in most cases the user usually responds to these dialogs quickly, so the application is left in closable conditions.

 17. Some users don't want their application closed.
 Is this possible?